BACK TO SCHOOL night MEET CODEmeet.google.com/gyj-sgbm-rxp

-Students will spend time each week for preparation of the PARCC exam and SAT/ACT .
+Students will spend time each week for preparation for State exams and PSAT, SAT/ACT.
 In addition, students will explore the AP exam through practice and discussion.

 Students will be responsible to have completed all reading assignments when given.
-Worksheets, quizzes and tests will be one component of assessment.
+Worksheets, quizzes, and tests will be one component of the assessment.

 Students – Honors will create personal portfolios which will include at least one assignment from each theme studied.
-The portfolios will be 20% part of the midterm and final test grade.
+The portfolios will be 20% part of the midterm and final test grades.